firstdraft/guides/very-best-project-guide.md

 ## Back and forth

 Review each others code carefully and ask questions about it and/or suggest improvements.
+You can leave line-by-line questions/comments in the "Files Changed" tab of the Pull Request.

 Watch this great talk about the importance of a strong Code Review culture:

 https://www.youtube.com/watch?v=PJjmw9TRB7s

-## Approve
+## Accept

 There are a few `rails grade:all` automated tests in this project, but they don't cover every single behavior that is in the target.
-It's up to you each to QA one another's work and make sure it's doing the right thing(s).
+It's up to you each to QA one another's work and make sure it's doing the right thing(s), the way that a client or project manager should.
+Ultimately, when you're satisfied, you can approve (or "Accept") the feature.

 It's very common as you QA a feature to realize some additional functionality that is required, beyond the work initially identified in the card. **Resist the temptation to expand the scope of this card.**